git/git.github.io/rev_news/drafts/edition-116.md

   I had summer vacation for the entire duration of GSoC and no other work commitments, so I had no problems finding time for my GSoC project.

-* Can you share how GSoC helped enhance your technical and non technical skills (like communication, project management, etc.)?
+* Can you share how GSoC helped enhance your technical and non-technical skills (like communication, project management, etc.)?

   In terms of technical skills, I think my C and Git skills saw the biggest jump.
   I am a lot more comfortable working with those two tools than when I